Support the Gardens

 A flower pathway takes you past our olive trees and through our nursery where we have dedicated spaces to welcome students on field trips.
 Here we prepare and propagate plants before we add them to our collection.

-Further along the way, you will see our large Chilean Wine Palms.
-These are part of our collection of endangered species.
-The work we do at the Gardens includes protecting and propagating endangered species and creating a library of plants and seeds.
-As you continue toward the top, check out our cheerful ribbed barrel cactus or take a meditation moment at one of our sponsored benches and enjoy the brightly-colored cistanthe grandiflora along the way.
+Further along the way, you will note our large Chilean Wine Palms, part of our collection of endangered species.
+The work we do at the Gardens includes protecting and propagating at-risk species and creating a library of plants and seeds.

-When you reach Rotary Plaza, shaded by old-growth Eucalyptus trees, you will note the California Ramble up the hill in front of you.
-The Ramble is full of native species like ceanothus, lemonade berry, and California oak.
-Upward in our Mediterranean Garden, there are 130 newly planted olive tree saplings.
-With 40 different cultivars, these plants will provide conservation and research opportunities for an agricultural resource that humans have developed over millennia.
+Upward in our Mediterranean Garden, there are 200 olive tree saplings.
+With 50 different cultivars, these plants will provide conservation and research opportunities for an agricultural resource that humans have developed over millennia.
 This grove will enable us to examine what cultivars do well in regional agriculture as our climate changes.

-To your right and up the hill is the South African Fynbos Gardens, abundant with protea, ericas, and geraniums, a dry creek bed, and a charming bridge.
+To your right and up the hill is the South African Fynbos Gardens, abundant with protea, ericas, bulbs and geraniums, a dry creek bed, and a charming bridge.
 Looking back toward the entrance, enjoy a spectacular view of the Channel Islands.

 Continue to Summit Plateau, lined with California pepper trees, where many of our events occur.
 Then on to the Karoo Gardens... abundant with Aloe.
 Here you will feel like you’re at the top of the world.